Which iPad should you choose? Our complete guide

 |---|---|---|---|---|---|---|---|

-| iPad mini | 8.3” | A17 Pro | 12 MP · 4K Video | Stereo in landscape mode | USB-C | 128 · 256 · 512 | 297 g |
+| iPad mini | 8.3” | A17 Pro | 12 MP · 4K Video | Landscape stereo | USB-C | 128 · 256 · 512 GB | 293–297 g |

-| iPad | 10.9” | A14 Bionic | 12 MP · 4K Video | — | — | 64 · 256 | 477 g |
+| iPad (A16) | 11” | A16 | 12 MP · 4K Video | Landscape stereo | USB-C | 128 · 256 · 512 GB | 477–481 g |

-| iPad Air | 13” | M2 | 12 MP · 4K Video | Stereo in landscape mode | USB-C | 128 · 256 · 512 · 1 TB | 618 g |
+| iPad Air | 11” or 13” | M4 | 12 MP · 4K Video | Landscape stereo | USB-C | 128 · 256 · 512 GB · 1 TB | 464–617 g |

-| iPad Pro | 11” or 13” | M4 | 12 MP · 4K Video | 4-speaker audio system | USB-C with Thunderbolt/USB 4 charging | 128 · 256 · 512 · 1 TB · 2 TB | 582 g |
+| iPad Pro | 11” or 13” | M5 | 12 MP · 4K Video | 4-speaker audio system | Thunderbolt / USB 4 | 256 · 512 GB · 1 TB · 2 TB | 444–582 g |

-How to choose an iPad?
-Key elements to consider
+How to choose an iPad: key elements to consider

-Depending on its use
+Depending on your use

-- Family: To share your iPad without blowing the budget, the iPad 10 is perfectly suited to the situation.
-I admit, it’s less powerful than the iPad Pro.
-But compared to other competing models, the iPad 10 is clearly above.
+- Family use: If you want to share an iPad without blowing the budget, the standard iPad is perfectly suited to the job.
+I’ll admit it’s less powerful than the iPad Pro.
+But compared with many competing tablets, it is still clearly a step above.

-Depending on the Features
+Depending on the features

 Screen size